 Your country needs you!

-A general misconception exists in the media that the profession of nursing revolves around sponge baths and bedpans.
-Generally, today’s public is more educated about the important role nurses play in the wider healthcare community.
-Yet, the truth of the matter is, unless you or a loved one has spent time in a hospital, you may not fully appreciate the breadth of expertise and knowledge that nurses bring to the table.
+A general misconception exists in the media that the profession of nursing revolves around sponge baths and bedpans!
+Generally, today’s public is more educated about the important role nurses play in the wider healthcare community, particularly in the wake of the Covid-19 pandemic.
+Yet, the truth of the matter is, unless you or a loved one has spent time in a hospital, you may not fully appreciate the breadth of expertise and knowledge that nurses and midwives bring to the table.

 Nurses and Midwives are key to the Governments plans for delivering a healthcare system fit for the 21st Century.
 Nurses are on the frontline of administering and evaluating treatment.
 If you’re a patient, nurses are your greatest advocate.
 Because they spend more time with you, nurses can comprehensively monitor your progress.
 They know what symptoms might be a red flag and can assess the effectiveness of treatment.
 They then communicate this to the wider multidisciplinary team.
 Keeping this open dialogue is just one of the countless things nurses do to ensure quality of care.
 This care is delivered in hospitals GP practices, and the community.